 The environmental debate has attracted widespread attention among policymakers and the general public.
 Strict new environmental regulations have created a need for managers with an understanding of environmental issues.
 Environmental quality is inextricably linked with energy consumption.
 Automobiles, power plants, and furnaces release pollutants as products of combustion.
 Coal, oil, and gas resources cannot be developed without careful consideration of the environmental impacts.
 Therefore, the focus of the energy field has broadened to include more environmental issues.
 Environmental management courses are offered within the M.S. in Energy Management degree program for managers, planners, engineers, and policy makers who must consider environmental issues when making decisions.
 Students who obtain the certificate may continue their studies by completing the M.S. in Energy Management degree.
-Students who have completed the M.S. in Energy Management core course may choose to specialize in environmental management by taking the environmental courses as electives.
+Students who have completed the M.S. in Energy Management courses as electives.
 These courses explore technical, economic, and regulatory frameworks of environmental protection and conservation.